Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Introduction

+Since scattered light is polarised and the precise properties of polarisation depend on the properties of the scattering material -- in this case, cometary dust -- observation and analysis of polarised light can bring more constraints to our understanding of dust particle structure and composition \citep[e.g.][]{BagnuloEtAl2006, PolarComets, Levasseur-RegourdEtAl2018, HalderGanesh2021}.
 Most remote polarimetric observations of comets are concerned with measuring the variation of polarisation of the comet coma with phase angle or wavelength, from which the general polarimetric behaviour of comets has been determined \citep{PolarComets}, though occasionally change in polarisation along the tail is also considered \citep[e.g.][]{HadamcikEtAl2010,BorisovBagnuloEtAl2015,HadamcikEtAl2016,RosenbushEtAl2017,OleksandraEtAl2019}.
 Theoretical modelling of cometary dust has been able to successfully model the observed cometary behaviour so far, with a mix of silicates and refractory organics \citep[e.g.][]{KolokolovaJockers1997,KimuraEtAl2006,Kolokolova2016,KolokolovaEtAl2018,FrattinEtAl2019,ZubkoEtAl2020}.
-The effects of the near-Sun environment on the polarimetric properties of cometary dust, however, have rarely been explored before, although more general treatments of expected or observed physical and photometric behaviour have been made \citep[e.g.][]{Sekanina2000,KimuraEtAl2002,SekaninaChodas2012}.
+The effects of the near-Sun environment on the polarimetric properties of cometary dust, however, have rarely been explored before, although more general treatments of expected or observed physical and photometric behaviour have been made \citep[e.g.][]{Sekanina2000a,KimuraEtAl2002,SekaninaChodas2012}.
+In practice, most comet polarimetric analysis of comets to date has been determined for comets beyond the orbit of the Earth and observed from the Earth.
+Due to geometric considerations, this generally limits the maximum observable phase angle $\phi$ to $ < 90^{\circ}$.
+Near-Sun comets observed close to their perihelion do not suffer from this limitation, and can therefore provide us with glimpses into the high-$\phi$ region.

 The results presented in this work show that polarimetry is a useful tool with which we can probe the effects of the near-Sun environment via the behaviour of refractory material in cometary dust.
 The results stem from \textit{STEREO} observations of sungrazing Kreutz comet C/2010 E6 (STEREO).
 Sungrazers are a subset of near-Sun comets, with perihelion distance $q$ between $1$ and $3.45~R_{\odot}$ ($0.0046-0.016$~AU) \citep{GeraintEtAl2018}.
 Comet C/2010 E6, as described in Section \ref{sec:obs}, is a typical member of the Kreutz family \citep{Kreutz1888,Kreutz1891,Kreutz1901}, the largest known family of comets, all members of which are sungrazers \citep{Marsden1967,Marsden1989,Marsden2005,BattamsKnight2016}.
 It was discovered in STEREO imagery a few days before its perihelion \citep{MPC_circular_2010IAUC}, from which it did not emerge, meaning it was likely (like most Kreutz comets) destroyed by the encounter.
 It was chosen for this study for its relative brightness, its typical orbital properties, and for its particularly clear photometric and polarimetric variability with changing heliocentric distance.
 Kreutz comets are observed primarily by the \textit{SOHO} and \textit{STEREO} spacecraft, all of which have some polarimetric capabilities.
 Their datasets are therefore a valuable reservoir of polarimetric observations of comets, and particularly for study of the effects of the near-Sun environment.